An exhaustive guide to the typology of reduplication in linguistics, with lots of examples.

 A curated list of resources for learning Old English.

 Exploring the basic structure of the theory of generative syntax.

 Learn phonology, the study of sound patterns, from scratch.

 Learn syntax, the study of sentence structure, from scratch.

 Why certain Latin words never made it into the Romance languages.

 I tried all the automated tools for generating your conlang lexicon so you don't have to.

-How to make naturalistic phonologies by following patterns in the structure and organization of vowel inventories.
+Learn the patterns in the structure and organization of vowel inventories.

 Language is something that seems easy enough to define until you actually start to look at it closely.
 Then it starts to get hazy.

 Where did French and German get their R sound from?